vrattina/treasure_hunt/pirate_code.md

 To sign the pirate code, replace "NAME_HERE" with your name on the line matching your rank in your pirate team.
-IMPORANT: only sign for yourself, not for others.
+IMPORTANT: only sign for yourself, not for others.
 Note to the First mate: make sure you revise article I of the pirate code above, so you get your fair share of the prize!